 What We Do - We bring together state, federal nonprofit, and private organizations around a shared vision for the future. - We track regional metrics of ecosystem health, function, and connectivity to report annually on progress toward achieving the SECAS 10% goal. - We develop the Southeast Conservation Blueprint, a spatial plan that identifies the most important areas for conservation and restoration.
-Latest Accomplishments - More than 200 people from over 90 organizations have used or are using the Southeast Blueprint to bring in new funding and inform decisions. - In Fall 2019, SECAS released its first report on progress toward the SECAS goal, Recent Trends in Southeastern Ecosystems. - SECAS funded a project to identify Regional Species of Greatest Conservation Need to facilitate crossstate cooperation on State Wildlife Action Plans.
+Latest Accomplishments - At least 225 people from over 90 organizations have used or are using the Southeast Blueprint to bring in new funding and inform decisions. - In Fall 2020, SECAS released its second report on progress toward the SECAS goal, Recent Trends in Southeastern Ecosystems. - SECAS added three new Points of Contact representing conservation nonprofit organizations, creating an avenue for formal nonprofit participation.
 The Southeast Conservation Blueprint

-Blueprint Version 4.0.
+Blueprint Version 2020.
 High value areas are the most important for ecosystem health and function.
 Medium areas may require more restoration, but are important for buffering high value areas and maintaining connectivity. - The Blueprint identifies potential areas for a range of conservation actions, like landowner incentives, management, education, or protection. - It's a work in progress that regularly incorporates new data, partner input, and information about on-the-ground conditions. - The Blueprint provides a regional perspective and is intended to be used in combination with local data and knowledge.
 The Southeast Conservation Blueprint is the primary product of SECAS.
 The Blueprint is more than just a map.
 It's a living, spatial plan that identifies important areas for conservation and restoration across the Southeast and Caribbean.
 The Blueprint stitches together smaller subregional plans into one consistent map, incorporating the best available information about key species and habitats, as well as future threats.
 You can use these underlying layers to find your part of the Blueprint.
 Who Uses the Blueprint?

-The Blueprint helps identify potential longleaf corridors. - A state wildlife agency seeking funds to protect coastal wetlands and improve public access - A Council of Government helping a town refine its comprehensive plan - A National Wildlife Refuge applying for funding to boost endangered salamander recovery - Longleaf pine conservation partnerships prioritizing restoration and management projects - A nonprofit supporting the reauthorization of a critical conservation funding source at its state legislature These are just a few of more than 80 Blueprint use cases completed so far, with over 50 more still in progress!
+The Blueprint helps identify potential longleaf corridors. - A state wildlife agency seeking funds to protect coastal wetlands and improve public access - A Council of Government helping a town refine its comprehensive plan - A National Wildlife Refuge applying for funding to boost endangered salamander recovery - Longleaf pine conservation partnerships prioritizing restoration and management projects - A nonprofit supporting the reauthorization of a critical conservation funding source at its state legislature These are just a few of more than 85 Blueprint use cases completed so far, with 65 more still in progress!
 Get Help Using the Blueprint Staff are available to answer questions and help you use the Blueprint to support your proposals or inform your decisions.
 Your experience will guide future Blueprint improvements and ensure the plan reflects on-the-ground conditions.
 We also welcome feedback on the Blueprint input data and methods!
 AL, AR, LA, MO, & MS Todd Jones-Farrand david_jones-farrand@fws.gov 573-355-0753 FL Beth Stys beth.stys@myfwc.com 850-404-6113 GA, NC, & SC Hilary Morris hilary_morris@fws.gov 919-707-0252 KY & TN Emily Granstaff emily_granstaff@fws.gov 931-525-4993 OK & TX Blair Tirpak btirpak@usgs.gov 337-266-8619 Puerto Rico & USVI Miguel Garcia-Bermudez miguel_garcia-bermudez@fws.gov 787-396-5943 VA & WV BJ Richardson bj_richardson@fws.gov 413-253-8493 Southeast-wide Rua Mordecai rua_mordecai@fws.gov 919-707-0122 For More Information Visit secassoutheast.org Contact the SECAS Coordinator Mallory Martin mallory_martin@fws.gov 919-707-0121